 The member of staff must record information regarding the concerns on the same day.
-The recording must be a clear, precise and factual account of any verbal disclosures and observations. (record of concern pro-forma is available on the Hertfordshire Grid for Learning).
+The recording on CPOMS must be a clear, precise and a factual account of any verbal disclosures and observations.

-Particular attention will be paid to the attendance and development of any child about whom the school has concerns, or who has been identified as being the subject of a child protection plan and a written record will be kept.
+Particular attention should be paid to the attendance and development of any child about whom the school has concerns, or who has been identified as being the subject of a Child Protection Plan and a written record will be kept.

-If a pupil who is/or has been the subject of a child protection plan changes school, the Designated Senior Person will inform the social worker responsible for the case and transfer the appropriate records to the Designated Senior Person at the receiving school, in a secure manner, and separate from the child's academic file.
+If a pupil who is/or has been the subject of a child protection plan changes school, the DSL will inform the social worker responsible for the case and transfer the appropriate records to the DSL at the receiving school, in a secure manner, and separate from the child's academic file.

-The Designated Senior Person is responsible for making the senior leadership team aware of trends in behaviour that may affect pupil welfare.
+The DSL is responsible for making the senior leadership team aware of trends in behaviour that may affect pupil welfare.
 If necessary, training will be arranged.